xConde/Condo/README.md

 Maintains a record of unique watchlists to each user per server to be initialized, pulled, and added through a single command.
 ***********
     Ex: .wl
+    -- No watchlist

+    To create a personal watchlist use the command ".wl" followed by stock tickers.
+    Example: .wl estc net
+    To view other user's watchlists use the command ".wl @user" To remove watchlist use the command ".wl refresh"

+    Ex: .wl
     -- Watchlist that has been created by the user saved indefinitely.

     Conde's Watchlist